lusingander/serie/docs/src/getting-started/command-line-options.md

 Fetch is non-interactive (`GIT_TERMINAL_PROMPT=0`, stdin closed).
 Network or auth failures are ignored so the refresh still runs against local refs.

 Also available as `core.option.fetch` in the config file.
 The command line flag takes precedence.

+## --padding \<CELLS\>

+Inset the whole UI by this many cells on every side.

+The same value is applied to top, right, bottom, and left.
+Default is `0`, which keeps the existing full-screen layout.

+If the terminal is too small to keep a usable content area, padding is reduced (or ignored) so the UI still fits. `--graph-width auto` uses the remaining width after this inset.

 ## PATH